PySimpleGUI/PySimpleGUI/readme.md

 New for 2019, PySimpleGUIWeb.
 This is an exciting development!
 PySimpleGUI in your Web Browser!

 The underlying framework supplying the web capability is the Python package Remi.  https://github.com/dddomodossola/remi  Remi provides the widgets as well as a web server for you to connect to.
-It's an exiting new platform to be running on
+It's an exiting new platform to be running on and has temporarily bumped the WxPython port from the highest priority.
+PySimpleGUIWeb is the current high priority project.

 # Support